coder7475/blog-client/README.md

 1. Add 404 page [Done]
 2. Email and password based Auth(Firebase) [Done]
 3. Signin by Google(firebase) [Done]
-4. Login page: display error with sweet alert
+4. Login page: display error with sweet alert [Done]
 5. Registration page: display error for password when: [Done]
     1. password is less than 6 characters
     2. don’t capital letter
     3. don’t have a special character
     4. don’t have a numeric character

+## Bonus
+1. Title with favicon [Done]
+2. Frame Motioon package: At least on one section
+3. Use toasts or sweet alert on crud operations
+    - login and registration [Done]
+4. JWT Authentication

 ### Optional:

 1. Use react-loading-skeleton in place of loading spinners
 2. Use react-photo-view to make the image in full screen preview mode